Munna Bhai M.B.B.S.: Filming

-Hirani did not have a big budget to shoot the film.
-As a result, he had to change the way certain scenes were shot.
-For example, the film ends with stills of Munna Bhai's wedding.
-Hirani was told that setting up a wedding stage and making a wedding outfit for Gracie Singh would cost him several thousand rupees.
-To save on some of that money, Hirani arranged to have the stills shot on an actual wedding stage set up for a real wedding near the sets.
-The production team reached an agreement with the wedding hall management and used their stage after a wedding ended.
+Due to budget constraints, Hirani had to change the way certain scenes were filmed.
+The film ends with stills of Munna's wedding.
+Hirani was informed that setting up a wedding stage and making a wedding outfit for Gracy Singh would cost him several thousand rupees.
+Instead, Hirani arranged to have the stills on an actual wedding stage set up for a real wedding near the sets.
+The production crew reached an agreement with the wedding hall management and used their stage after a wedding had ended.

 Music

-The music is composed by Anu Malik.
-Lyrics for the songs are penned by Abbas Tyrewala and Rahat Indori.
-Vocals for Dutt were supplied by Vinod Rathod.
+The music of the film is composed by Anu Malik, with lyrics written by Abbas Tyrewala and Rahat Indori.
+Dutt's vocals were provided by Vinod Rathod.

 According to the Indian trade website Box Office India, with around units sold, this film's soundtrack album was the year's one of the highest-selling.